The Designated Safeguarding Leads at Notton House Academy are:

 - Sharing appropriate information irrespective of whether this is reported by other young people, members of the public, parents or relatives of young people attending our school.
 The Designated Safeguarding Lead will determine what action if any will follow

-- Reading the standalone publication Keeping children safe in education: Information for all school and college staff (DfE March 2015) or Part One of Keeping Children Safe in Education (Sept 18 NB: the content is the same.
+- Reading the standalone publication Keeping children safe in education: Information for all school and college staff (DfE March 2015) or Part One of Keeping Children Safe in Education September 2019.